 Info-things on PowerPoint usage including tips, techniques and tutorials.

-In the previous part of this Presentation Management series of posts, we explored how creating a story for a business presentation is different than constructing other stories.
-In this part, we look at how you can organize content to make your business story interesting.
+In the previous part of this Presentation Management series of posts, we explored how you can organize content for story presentations.
+In this part, we look at how the presentations of the future will work.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.